Islamic State almost wiped out a group of people they consider apostates.

-A French Catholic priest who has dug up new insights into the Nazi holocaust of the Jews in Eastern Europe is turning his attention to a holocaust that is going on right now, so that the facts of the tragedy will not be hidden in history.
+A French Catholic priest who has dug up new insights into the Nazi holocaust of the Jews in Eastern Europe is turning his attention to a holocaust that is going on right now, so that the facts of the tragedy will not be hidden.

-“They are a group that never accepted Islam,” Father Desbois said in an interview.
+“They are a group that never accepted Islam,” Fr.
+Desbois said in an interview.
 “They have no religious book, so ISIS classifies them as apostates.”

 He and his team interviewed about 100 Yazidis of all ages, many of whom described a similar scene: ISIS surrounding a village, and reassuring residents that if they convert to Islam “nothing will happen.”